Vicomtech/DMD-Driver-Monitoring-Dataset/annotation-tool/README.md

 - **camera_dependencies:** The DMD annotation is done with a mosaic video that includes 3 perspective views.
 Some labels are camera-dependant, so when there is no frame showing from one perspective, there shouldn’t be an annotation from those perspective-dependant labels.
 To indicate these dependencies, there must be an array of the labels ids for each camera perspective (e.g. "face": [1,2]).

 #### Dataset
 This option is to identify if you are working with the DMD and load predefined configuration and validations of TaTo for this dataset.
-If it is different, then it loads a general configuration and allows annotating any video with VCD 4.3.
+If it is different, then it loads a general configuration and allows annotating any video with VCD>=5.0.

 #### Pre_annotate
 We created automatic pre-annotations for the DMD, also the DMD has metadata and static annotations we had to include inside the VCD.
 To do this, we load them before creating a VCD.
 To activate this functionality, we added this configuration option.
 You must leave it with a value of 0 since pre-annotation only works internally.